firepear/homefarm/README.md

 ## Compute node install

-Before installing a new compute node, login to the control node and run `'cd ~/homefarm && bash ./bin/serve'`.
+Before installing a new compute node, login to the control node and run `'cd ~/homefarm && ./bin/serve'`.
 This will start a Python webserver to make available the `compute-setup` script and data needed by that script.
 When done with installs, terminate the server with `Ctrl-C`.